johnschriner/presentations/digitalocean.md

 Extract the archive:

         tar xvzf mediawiki-*.tar.gz
-Create a new mediawiki directory in the webserver root and move the contexts of mediawiki to it:
+Create a new `mediawiki` directory in the webserver root and move the contexts of the extracted `mediawiki` directory to it:

         mkdir -p /var/www/mediawiki
         mv mediawiki-1.26.0/* /var/www/mediawiki